amaurijp/aRIX/README.md

 # Corpus processing
-First paste the documents (PDF, XML or a single Web of Science CSV report) into folder ".../Articles_to_add/".
+First paste the documents files (PDF, XML or a single Web of Science CSV report) into folder ".../Articles_to_add/".
 Then use command ".../process_collection.py" to:

 1 - Index each input document (PDF, XML or Web of Science CSV report) and convert it to plaintext format.